-The primary activity of the Dominican Republic Stock Exchange, which became a national exchange in 1997, has been the public trading of commercial paper and bond instruments.
-The trading volume in the Dominican Republic Stock Exchange has increased steadily since 2008, from approximately US\$1.2 billion at December 31, 2008 to US\$1.3 billion at December 31, 2012.
+The primary activity of the Dominican Republic Stock Exchange has been the public trading of commercial paper and bond instruments.
+Since 1997, when the Dominican Republic Stock Exchange became a national exchange, only private sector commercial paper has traded on the Dominican Republic Stock Exchange.
+The trading volume in the Dominican Republic Stock Exchange has increased steadily since 2007, from approximately US\$459.9 million at December 31, 2007 to US\$1.8 billion at December 31, 2011.